daronphang/programming-resources/caching/CDN/CDN.md

 A Content Delivery Network (CDN) is a geographically distributed network of servers and data centers designed to deliver web content to users more efficiently and reliably.
 It caches content such as images, videos, and other static assets.

+The Internet consists of a network layer (TCP/IP) and an application layer (WWW).
+The network layer is a neutral "pipeline" that is not optimized for specific content, while the application layer includes various Internet services.
+During the Internet transmission process, there are issues that can cause content transmission delays and affect user experience, including "first kilometer" (server bandwidth), "last kilometer" (user access bandwidth), peer-to-peer interconnection gateways, long-distance backbone transmission, etc.

-The primary purpose of a CDN is to reduce latency and high WAN bandwidth cost, and improve the overall performance of web applications by serving content from the server nearest to the user.
+The primary purpose of a CDN is to reduce latency and high WAN bandwidth cost, optimize content transmission and improve the overall performance of web applications by serving content from the server nearest to the user.
 CDNs can also help improve reliability, availability, and security of web applications.

 <img src="../assets/CDN.png">

+### How it works

+1. Browser requests local DNS to resolve domain name.
+If it caches the resolution result of the domain name, it responds directly back to the user.
+Otherwise, a recursion request is made to the entire DNS system for resolution, which points to the CDN dedicated DNS server by CNAME.
+DNS server returns the IP address of the CDN's GSLB back to the user
+2. User initiates a content URL access request to the GSLB
+3. GSLB selects a regional LB in the user's region based on the user's IP address and the requested content URL
+4. User initiates a content URL access request to the regional LB
+5. Regional LB selects a suitable cache node based on heuristics including user's IP address, CPU and memory usage, bandwidth, etc.
+6. User initiates a request to the cache server

 ## Benefits